 The Assistant City Manager of Administration/Finance Director oversees Finance, Human Resources and Information Technology.

-The Assistant City Manager of Community Services oversees Community Development, Parks & Recreation (Lake Hunt, Lake Reidsville, Senior Center, Teen Center) and Economic Development (Penn House, Market Square, Main Street Program, the Reidsville Downtown Corporation and Marketing).
+The Assistant City Manager of Community Services oversees Planning & Community Development, Parks & Recreation (Lake Hunt, Lake Reidsville, Senior Center, Teen Center) and Economic Development (Penn House, Market Square, Main Street Program, the Reidsville Downtown Corporation and Marketing).

 The Marketing Department operates out of The Penn House located at 324 Maple Street.
 The Main Street Coordinator handles rental of downtown's Market Square.